Naanayam: Production

-In November 2008, the film began its pre-production with Prasanna being signed on to play the lead role, whilst before the end of the year, Sibiraj and Ramya Raj also signed on to be a part of Charan's project.
+In November 2008, the film began its pre-production with Prasanna being signed on to play the lead role, whilst before the end of the year, Sibiraj and Ramya Raj were also signed on to be a part of Charan's project.
 The film progressed quietly through 2008 under the working title of Kavasam, with the subject being described as a "crime thriller".
 The music for the film released in November 2009, whilst the film released the following January coinciding with the Tamil festival of Thai Pongal.

 Soundtrack

-Film score (BGM) was composed by Thaman of Eeram and Mundhinam Paartheney fame.
-The songs were composed by James Vasanthan of Subramaniapuram and Pasanga fame, who for the first time scores music for a thriller film.
+The film score (BGM) was composed by Thaman of Eeram and Mundhinam Paartheney fame.
+The songs were composed by James Vasanthan of Subramaniapuram and Pasanga fame.
 Actor Silambarasan and music composer Devi Sri Prasad sung together for one song, apart from the likes of S. P. Balasubrahmanyam, K. S. Chithra and Sunitha Sarathy.
+The title song was based on "Owner of a Lonely Heart" by Yes.

 Release

+The film was released on 14 January 2010 on Pongal alongside Aayirathil Oruvan, Kutty and Porkkalam.